What is an ISA?

 2. Stocks and Shares ISA

 A stocks and shares ISA is an investment savings account that can include shares in companies, government and corporate bonds and investment funds.
 You can choose to open a managed account and pay for someone to manage your investments on your behalf, or you can make your own decisions on where to invest your money.
+Your investments are protected from UK tax, meaning you don’t have to pay income or capital gains tax on the money you earn.

 3. Innovative Finance ISA